Harshit-80989/nlp-console-app/README.md

 📖 Named Entity Recognition (NER) (via finetuned-gpt-neox-20b) 🌐 Language Detection (via python-langdetect)

-1. Project Objective
+🙄 Project Objective

-To build a simple and interactive command-line application that demonstrates how to:
+1.To build a simple and interactive command-line application that demonstrates how to:

-Integrate with a third-party NLP API
+2.Integrate with a third-party NLP API

-Implement authentication system (register/login)
+3.Implement authentication system (register/login)

-Perform basic NLP tasks (sentiment, NER, language detection)
+4.Perform basic NLP tasks (sentiment, NER, language detection)

-Use Python OOP and structure a beginner-friendly NLP workflow
+5.Use Python OOP and structure a beginner-friendly NLP workflow

 Features